Country of origin labeling (COOL)

 Member State Initiatives

 Since July 2016, several Member States have put forward mandatory COOL measures for certain types of food products.
 This proliferation of COOL measures is the result of a provision in the FIC regulation that provides a way for individual Member States to enact mandatory national measures.
-For detailed information see GAIN report “EU Country of Origin Labeling – Member State Initiatives”.
+For detailed information see GAIN reports “EU Country of Origin Labeling – Member State Initiatives” and “EU Agriculture Ministers Divided over National COOL Measures”.